meghaakankshag-droid/MEGHA-AKANKSHA-GOPISHETTY/README.md

 I'm an **AI & ML Student** who believes that the best way to learn is to *build, break, and build again*.
 I'm on a mission to turn curiosity into code and data into meaningful stories.

-Beyond the terminal, I create content to make tech more accessible — whether that's a YouTube tutorial, a Medium deep-dive, or an Instagram reel breaking down complex concepts into 60 seconds.

 - 🧠 **Obsessed** with machine learning, neural networks, and the future of AI
 - 🎨 I believe **design + data** = the ultimate superpower
-- 📝 I write on **Medium** to teach what I learn — because explaining is the best way to understand
 - ☕ Fuelled by curiosity, caffeine, and the occasional bug that teaches me something new
 - 🌱 Currently deepening my expertise in **TensorFlow** and deep learning architectures